The Bounty Hunter Tournament 2018

 Purchasing a ticket constitutes acceptance of the rules and regulations covering the tournament, and all contestants agree to abide by the organisers and judges decisions.

-Registration starts at 11am and finishes at 10pm on Thursday 29th June 2017 at The Top Pub, Coromandel Town.
+Registration starts at 11am and finishes at 10pm on Thursday 28th of June at The Top Pub, Coromandel Town.
 Registration is compulsory.
 At the registration, bring the print out of your Ticket Confirmation email in order to receive your Tournament ID card.
 The organisers strongly advice attendance at the briefing.

 Before you begin fishing make sure that you understand all the rules.
 If in doubt ask the officials, as no warning will be given.